 Firstly, find a suitable template that you’ll use.
 They already have sections, so you just need to fill them out.
 They mostly relate to personal/contact info, summary and objective statements, employment history, and education.
 Here are some good free templates that you can use.

-Cover Letter is also very important, and it’s your chance to stand out from the crowd and get a job in the new city easily.
+A cover letter is also very important, and it’s your chance to stand out from the crowd and get a job in the new city easily.
 Be creative in explaining why you are the right person for that company and for that position.
-You need to write the right hook to get the reader, in this case, a recruitment manager, interested.
+You need to write the right hook to get the reader, in this case, the recruitment manager, interested.
 You can finish by thanking in advance and expressing the desire to talk to somebody to give you the opportunity.

 HR specialist or a representative from the recruitment team could contact you anytime after you apply, so don’t be surprised if and when that happens.
 It could even be that your new manager wants a word with you (live or over a call).
 Prepare for it by making that conversation in your head beforehand.
 You can even rehearse what you’d say to the interviewer to get ready for any situation.
 The management is there to evaluate you, so be at the top of your game.

-Preparing your home for sale, gathering house-hunting tips from experts, booking moving services and hunting for jobs at the same time might seem like a handful.
-Finding employment before you move is a step in the right direction, as it will spare you a lot of running around and worrying about money.
+Preparing your home for sale, gathering house-hunting tips from experts, booking moving services, and hunting for jobs at the same time might seem like a handful.
+Finding employment before you move is a step in the right direction, as it will spare you a lot of running around and worrying about the moving budget.
 Just make sure that you start searching for a job on time.
 There’s no need to be scared or skeptical, even if you’re moving to another state alone.
 You won’t know what awaits you till you get there.

 You’ll need good logistics for this kind of move, but securing employment before you relocate to a new environment will make sure you have a stress-free moving experience.